 If your chosen lender decides that you aren’t the right candidate for a traditional business loan, you still have options.
 The Small Business Administration doesn’t lend businesses money, instead, these SBA programs take the risk away from the banks and encourage them to make loans to small business owners by guaranteeing part of the loan.

-The key to all this preparation is a solid business plan, good personal and business credit, and some expert help.
-Wise Business Plans not only provides businesses with up to date market forecasts and comprehensive industry data.
+The key to all this preparation is a solid loan business plan, good personal and business credit, and some expert help.
+Wise Business Plans not only provides businesses with up-to-date market forecasts and comprehensive industry data.
 We also help clients become better prepared when it is time to step into the loan officers’ office.